La Libertad Avanza

 La Libertad Avanza (LLA; lit.
 'Liberty Advances' or 'Freedom Advances') is a political coalition and party in Argentina.
 LLA was formed as an electoral alliance in 2021, and as a nationwide party in 2024.
 It has been described as conservative and ultraconservative on social and cultural issues, and as right-wing libertarian or ultra-liberal on economic issues.
 Its first electoral participation was at the 2021 Argentine legislative election, obtaining the third place with 17% of the votes in the capital.

 The coalition is led by the economist Javier Milei, who was elected President of Argentina as the coalition's candidate in the 2023 Argentine general election.
 After sealing an agreement with the politician Juan José Gómez Centurión, the candidates Victoria Villarruel and María Fernanda Araujo, among other conservative leaders, joined the alliance.
 Milei presented himself separately from the Buenos Aires candidate José Luis Espert, with whom he had previously been linked in the Avanza Libertad, and said there was no relations with the homonymous Córdoba front.

-Ideologically, La Libertad Avanza has taken social conservative paleolibertarian, minarchist, anarcho-capitalist, and anti-communist positions.
+Ideologically, La Libertad Avanza has taken ultraconservative, paleolibertarian, minarchist, anarcho-capitalist, and anti-communist positions.
 It has been described as anti-establishment, anti-politics, and opposed to Kirchnerism.

 Milei and Villarruel were the coalition's successful presidential and vice-presidential candidates for the 2023 general election.
-The coalition calls itself "a government alliance, which brings together, convenes, and addresses men and women of all social conditions, made up of different political parties, and created to promote liberal policies that contribute to the economic, political, cultural, and social takeoff that we Argentines need to return to being the thriving country that we were at the beginning of the year 1900."
+The coalition calls itself "a government alliance, which brings together, convenes, and addresses men and women of all social conditions, made up of different political parties, and created to promote liberal policies that contribute to the economic, political, cultural, and social take-off that we Argentines need to return to being the thriving country that we were at the beginning of the year 1900".